adrido/minetest-mapper-cpp/doc/manual.rst

     Currently, two flags are defined:

     :air: The `air` flag causes the node to be treated like '``air``' nodes: by default, such nodes are ignored.
-The option `--drawair`_ allows them to be drawn instead.
+The options `--drawair`_ and `--drawnodes air`_ allow them to be drawn instead.

-    :ignore: The `ignore` flag causes the node to be treated like '``ignore``' nodes: they are simply ignored.
+    :ignore: The `ignore` flag causes the node to be treated like '``ignore``' nodes: by default, such nodes are ignored.
+The option `--drawnodes ignore`_ allows them to be drawn instead.

     Examples::